Gov. Kelly calls for full food tax cut ‘now,’ pushes back at GOP plan

 The governor visited the T-Rock Child Care Center in Topeka, where day care workers are spending hundreds of dollars on groceries.

-“Over $500 one grocery, and over $220 at another grocery … when you figure out the sales tax she spent on this that’s just the state portion, that’s well over $50 she spend in sales tax alone … and she does this twice a month,” Kelly said while holding a lengthy receipt.
+“Over $500 one grocery, and over $220 at another grocery.
+When you figure out the sales tax she spent on this, that’s just the state portion, that’s well over $50 she spent in sales tax alone, and she does this twice a month,” Kelly said while holding a lengthy receipt.

 Kansas has one of the highest food sales taxes in the nation, sitting at 6.5%.
-The Democratic governor is once again calling on the state’s Legislature to pass a full elimination of the state’s food sales tax by this summer.
+The Democratic governor is once again calling on the legislature to pass a full elimination of the state’s food sales tax by this summer.

 Kelly is hoping to fulfill a campaign promise this year, as she’s up for reelection.
 However, she said now is the time to put politics aside.